Chain-of-Insight/pop-machine-glow/README.md

 # PoP Machine Glow
-PoP Machine Glow (PoPMG) is a zero knowledge encryption oracle and DApp that provides users and puzzle authors with methods to obtain verifiable proof of test completion.
+PoP Machine Glow (PoPMG) is a zero knowledge "proof of puzzle" encryption oracle and DApp that provides users and puzzle authors with methods to obtain verifiable proof of test completion.
 PoPMG verifies your user knows an without itself holding a plain text version of the answer.

 ### All your answers are ~~belong~~ _unknown_ to us